 Strictly speaking, gelato differs from ice cream in a few key ways – it has less fat than ice cream for example, and also less air – making it a denser treat than normal ice cream.
 It’s also served warmer than ice cream, meaning it will melt faster as you eat it.

-Gelato is incredibly popular in Italy, and as you stroll around Rome you’re going to find yourself overwhelmed by choice.
-You don’t want to waste your time, so as a quick rule of thumb, avoid anything that is wildly colourful or piled really high – these are signs that there’s a lot of artificial colours or flavours, plus real gelato is too dense to pile up.
+You don’t want to waste your time, so as a quick rule of thumb, avoid anything that is wildly colorful or piled really high – these are signs that there’s a lot of artificial colors or flavors, plus real gelato is too dense to pile up.

 To be honest, the best gelato isn’t even on display in piles – it’ll be retrieved from wells in the counter that keep it fresh.